monsterkodi/rts/readme.md

 ![screenshot](img/rts10.png)
 ![screenshot](img/rts11.png)

+- traffic
+    - block not only track entrance at next node, but also consecutive single oopposite tracks

 - dead eye physic trains
+- use same blinking piston material for all trains
 - grid lines on hovered node/ctrl centers
 - tangent rods on nodes
 - top view